40 Best Tips For Dressing Well in Your 40s

 Besides the fact that you should be shopping at places like Lululemon for cool men's workout wear, save your exercise gear for the gym and only the gym.
 You're not on the high-school basketball team, you know?

 Swap your old leggings for a pair of 7/8th's.

 These guys just have a slightly different cut—they're a flattering, cropped at a length that sits just on the calves above the ankle—and look even better if you pair 'em with cool sneakers and no-show socks.
 They're also just very right now, too.

 Get your grooming routine on lock.

+If you thought you could learn how to dress over 40 without some grooming, you're out of luck.
 One of the best tips for dressing well in your 40s is to have a clean-shaven, well-groomed look.
-Because even if you’re wearing rags, you’ll still look fresh to death, you know?
+Because even if you're wearing rags, you'll still look fresh to death, you know?